wkcosmology/wkcosmology.github.io/blog/md/galaxy_group_highz.md

 is referred to as the **linking length**.
-For instance, if the distance between Gal-A and Gal-B is below the threshold, and the distance between Gal-B and Gal-C is also below the threshold, then Gal-A, Gal-B, and Gal-C belong to a common galaxy groups regardless whether the distance between Gal-A and Gal-C.
+For instance, if the distance between Gal-A and Gal-B is below the threshold, and the distance between Gal-B and Gal-C is also below the threshold, then Gal-A, Gal-B, and Gal-C belong to a common galaxy groups regardless of the distance between Gal-A and Gal-C.

 Identifying galaxy groups in observation suffers from two observational effects.
 The first one is the **redshift space distortion** effect, where the